BlueBrain/nexus-web/README.md

 - **Feature request**: If there is a feature you would like to see in this application, please first consult the [list of open feature requests](https://github.com/BlueBrain/nexus/issues?q=is%3Aopen+is%3Aissue+label%3Afeature+label%3Afrontend+label%3Anexus-web).
 In case there isn't already one, please [open a feature request](https://github.com/BlueBrain/nexus/issues/new?labels=feature,frontend,nexus-web) describing your feature with as much detail as possible.
 - **Bug report**: If you have found a bug, please create an issue [here](https://github.com/BlueBrain/nexus/issues/new?labels=bug,frontend,nexus-web).

+## Development Tips

+### When using the nexus sdk

+- Never use `@id` as an absolute nexus address.
+- avoid using `nexus.httpGet()`, instead, use the specific API methods available

+### When building URLs inside the App

+- Don't add the basePath in a URL, it will be added automatically by react-router.